codefresh-io/cf-deploy-kubernetes/README.md

 2. The tested codebase has a yaml file (i.e. deployment.yml) that describes the Kubernetes deployment parameters and configuration of your application.
 3. The script processes deployment.yml as a simple template where all `{{ ENV_VARIABLE }}` are replaced with a value of $ENV_VARIABLE deployment.yml
-4. At the moment, only the basic username/pass authentication is supported.

 # Configuration

 The following env variables control the deployment configuration:

 1. KUBERNETES_DEPLOYMENT_TIMEOUT - How much to wait for a successful deployment before failing the build.
 Defaults to 120 (secs).
-2. KUBERNETES_USER - The user for the Kubernetes cluster.
-Mandatory.
-3. KUBERNETES_PASSWORD - The password for the Kubernetes cluster.
-Mandatory.
-4. KUBERNETES_SERVER - The server (HTTPS endpoint) of the Kubernetes cluster's API.
-Mandatory.
+2. KUBECONTEXT - corresponds to the name of a cluster added to codefresh
-5. KUBERNETES_NAMESPACE - The namespace to deploy
+3. KUBERNETES_NAMESPACE - The namespace to deploy
-6. KUBECTL_ACTION - means an action for `kubectl <action>`.
+4. KUBECTL_ACTION - means an action for `kubectl <action>`.
 Valid values are apply|create|replace.
 Default is "apply"

 # Usage in codefresh.io